If the path be beautiful, let us not ask where it leads.Anatole France

 Gare St. Lazare: Grand Central Station of Paris

 I thought about this on my way to France.
-Initially, I had planned to visit both, but after jet lag ate one of my days, I decided to go hang out with Monsieur Monet.
+Initially, I had planned to visit Versailles and Giverny, but after jet lag ate one of my days, I decided to hang out with Monsieur Monet.
 The SNCF mobile app is a doozy.
-You're better off buying the ticket online through their site then downloading the app to retrieve your ticket.
-I know, seems like a lot of hassle, but very much worth it.
+You're better off buying the ticket online through their site than downloading the app to retrieve your ticket.
+It seems like a lot of hassle, but it is worth it.

 Losing my favorite black scarf along the way, I skipped breakfast and watched as passengers ran to and from trains.
-It was way too early for my liking and of all days, this was not the day to lose my scarf.
+It was too early for my liking, and this was not the day to lose my scarf.
 I could already feel the cold slapping my face around.
-At Gare St. Lazare, there are places to eat, shop, and trains to get you to any part of the country.
+Gare St. Lazare has places to eat, shop, and train to get you to any part of the country.
 The app was useful since trains often changed platforms without warning.
-I saw a line starting to form with confused anglophones pointing and asking, “Giverny?”
+I saw a line starting to form with confusing anglophones pointing and asking, “Giverny?”
 That must be it.

-I haven’t started my trip, and I’m already cold and hungry.
-I grab a window seat, lay my head against the window and let out a sigh of relief.
-As the train begins to move, my eyes are fixated on the graffiti laced walls on the gritty side of Paris.
+I haven’t started my trip and am already cold and hungry.
+I grab a window seat, lay my head against the window, and let out a sigh of relief.
+As the train begins to move, my eyes are fixated on the graffiti-laced walls on the gritty side of Paris.
 Suddenly as if someone had drawn a curtain, the scenery changes.
-Tall apartment buildings reminiscent of the projects in 1980’s Los Angeles sporadically littered with rubbish is a far from the postcard Paris we all have grown accustomed to, the one that sends us into a spiral of wanderlust.
-The only thing I had heard about Saint-Denis, is to avoid it.
+Tall apartment buildings reminiscent of the projects in the 1980s Los Angeles sporadically littered with rubbish are far from the postcard Paris we all have grown accustomed to, the one that sends us into a spiral of wanderlust.
+The only thing I had heard about Saint-Denis is to avoid it.

 Gare Vernon-Giverny to Giverny

-Arriving at Vernon, felt like arriving in San Francisco as in it was COLD.
-More than ever I was missing my scarf.
-I don’t know where to go so I enter the gare.
-It’s small.
-I mean like a thimble small with only a few rows of seats, a convenient store, and a ticket counter.
-The ticket counter closed and the store clerk looked less inviting.
-I kept walking through the next set of double doors that led me to the bus stops.
-To get to Giverny, you’ll need to take a shuttle.
-The question was, do I take the Navette bus with Wi-Fi and comfortable seats, or the children’s sized train that looks like something your toddler begs you to ride at the mall.
+Do I take the Navette bus with Wi-Fi and comfortable seats or the children-sized train that looks like something your toddler begs you to ride at the mall?
 By the way, the mini-train is only a euro less than the shuttle.
 Unless you plan on staying the night, get the aller-retour (round trip) ticket.
 Greet the bus driver!
-When s/he hands you the map don’t be a jerk and just take it.
+When s/he hands you the map, don’t be a jerk and take it.
 In the brochure, you will find the timetable.
-You can also look up the timetable online, but phone batteries die, and you can’t go wrong with carrying a good ol’ fashioned map.
+You can also look up the Navette shuttle timetable online, but phone batteries die, and you can’t go wrong with carrying a good ol’ fashioned map.
 If you’re more adventurous, there is a bike rental across the street from the train station.
 This is a great option if you decide to take some time to explore Vernon.
-When you’re excited to go somewhere, it seems like an eternity to get there.
+When you’re excited to go somewhere, it seems like an eternity.
 Don’t worry; the shuttle takes only about 10 minutes.

 The arrows will guide you through the gardens.
-Of course, there will be plenty of tourists who will ignore it, and you’ll end up getting stuck behind a clusterfuck of people.
-It happens and all you can do is kindly ask them to move if you feel you’re time is valuable.
+Of course, plenty of tourists will ignore it, and you’ll end up getting stuck behind a clusterfuck of people.
+It happens, and all you can do is kindly ask them to move if you feel you’re time is valuable.
 I tried to move at a slower pace.
 Often moving to the side or taking a seat at one of the several seating areas available.
-Whatever your reason is for visiting the gardens, just respect them.
+Whatever your reason is for visiting the gardens, respect them.
 I often saw people trying to pick flowers.
 Don’t be that asshole.

 Making my way through the crowds, I find a small marshy inlet where I catch my first glimpse of the water lilies.
-Before anyone sees me, I take a few moments to myself to capture any images while I can.
-The light is reflecting upon the water running away from the shadows as if it were playing a game of cat and mouse.
+Before anyone sees me, I take a few moments to capture any images I can.
+The light reflects upon the water running away from the shadows as if it were playing a game of cat and mouse.
 The weather is changing from partly sunny with a slight overcast to gloomy, chilly with intermittent showers.
 I feel lucky to see the varying hues.
-While others are rushing to take pictures and get out of the pond, I’m slowing down time.
-From afar I see a group of people sitting on a bench and start walking towards them.
-It’s as if they had been saving the seat for me the entire time.
-It was just enough space for me, and it gave me the perfect view of the water lilies and the green Japanese footbridge.
+While others rush to take pictures and get out of the pond, I’m slowing down time.
+From afar, I see a group of people sitting on a bench and start walking toward them.
+It’s as if they had been saving my seat the entire time.
+It was just enough space for me, giving me the perfect view of the water lilies and the green Japanese footbridge.

-Next, to me, a woman from London asks if I’m with the tour group.
-Her husband next to her is taking a siesta, which gives me the opportunity to engage in a friendly chat.
+Next to me, a woman from London asks if I’m with the tour group.
+Her husband, next to her, is taking a siesta, which allows me to engage in a friendly chat.
 We talk about how the tourists are being shuffled in and how quickly they dismiss the location they traveled far to visit.
 A group of 10 walks by only to obstruct the view momentarily for their souvenir selfies.
-In less than 20 seconds they are gone.
-We couldn’t understand it since we ended up on that bench for roughly a half hour together just gazing at the pond.
-After the bench cleared, I stayed for an additional half hour thinking about Monet and how this place inspired some of the most magnificent works art.
+In less than 20 seconds, they are gone.
+We couldn’t understand it since we ended up on that bench for roughly a half-hour, just gazing at the pond.
+After the bench cleared, I spent an additional half-hour thinking about Monet and how this place inspired some of the most magnificent works of art.